TobiasBonifay/dsl-midi_MusicDSL/README.md

 ### Prerequisites

-- Java JDK 17 or higher //TODO: check if works with 11 or 14
+- Java JDK 17 or higher
 - Maven (for building the project)
 - ANTLR 4.8 (for parsing the DSL) //TODO: check version